-JEDI Leadership Fellows Program Description: The current climate of heightened awareness has highlighted the importance of training future leaders to develop inclusive and supportive communities.
-Fellows design and implement collaborative projects to create long-term sustainable change on campus and beyond.
+JEDI Leadership Fellows Program Description: Fellows will design and implement collaborative projects to create long-term sustainable change on campus and beyond.
+The needs within the biomedical research environment have highlighted the importance of training future leaders to develop welcoming and supportive communities.
 Each cohort will split into teams to develop collaborative projects and initiatives based on the selected cohort’s interests and proposed project ideas.
 Fellowship training program topics include broadly applicable skills in communication, leadership, and policy.

 JEDI Leadership Fellows are competitively selected, motivated PhD candidates and postdocs looking to develop into Justice, Equity, Diversity, and Inclusion (JEDI) leaders.
-Selected candidates have demonstrated commitment to broaden impacts across, but not limited to, historically marginalized groups or other marginalized identities.
-Selected candidates comprise the inaugural JEDI Leadership Fellows Program cohort and begin the establishment of a JEDI alumni community.
+Selected candidates will have demonstrated commitment to building community and belonging in biomedical or scientific fields.
+Selected candidates will comprise the incoming JEDI Leadership Fellows Program cohort and will contribute to the expanding JEDI Leadership Fellows alumni community.

 Interested in applying?
-Look for a call for applications annually in the late Fall.
-Currently applications are OPEN for the 2022-2023 cohort, and we hope you’ll consider applying!
+Look for a call for applications annually early in the Fall.
+Currently applications are OPEN for the 2023-2024 academic year, and we hope you’ll consider applying!
 See application requirements below.

 Note: We encourage Senior Graduate Students and Postdocs to apply, if selected you will remain eligible to complete the training virtually with your Cohort after completing your graduation requirements or contract term, regardless of your affiliation with UNC at that time.

 To apply click here: Jedi Leadership Fellows Program Application